wp-plugins/ecampaign/readme.txt

 The site administrator can:

-* change the campaign email address.
-* change which fields appear in the form, their size and relative location.
+* add/remove/modify fields from the three form templates
-* change the size of the message areas.
+* modify the attributes of the INPUT and TEXTAREA elements
-* enable 1 or 2 additional checkboxes (e.g. to prompt the visitor for
+* add 1 or 2 checkboxes (e.g. to opt-in to an email list).
-further campaign updates).
 * enable DNS checking of email addresses.